Skip to main content

 Tests for Cancer of Unknown Primary

-Cancers of unknown primary (CUP) are usually found as the result of signs or symptoms a person is having.
-However, when the primary tumor cannot be located, specialized pathologic and molecular tests can be used to help find where the cancer started.
+Cancers of unknown primary (CUP) are usually found as a result of signs or symptoms a person is having.
+When the primary tumor cannot be located, specialized pathologic and molecular tests are used to help find where the cancer started, what kind of cancer cells they are, and to help guide treatment.

 Medical history and physical exam

-If you have any signs or symptoms that suggest you might have cancer, your doctor will want to take a complete medical history to check for symptoms and risk factors, including your family history.
+If you have any signs or symptoms that suggest you might have cancer, your doctor will want to take your medical history to check for symptoms and risk factors.
+This includes your family history.
 This will be followed by a physical exam that will pay special attention to any parts of the body where there are symptoms.

-Approach to diagnosing a cancer of unknown primary
+How is a cancer of unknown primary diagnosed?

-If your symptoms and the results of your physical exam suggest cancer, the doctor may use the following different types of tests to look for cancer, see what kind it is, and find out where it is located (and where it might have started):
+If your symptoms and the results of your physical exam suggest cancer, the doctor may use the following types of tests to look for cancer, see what kind it is, find out where it is located, and where it might have started:

 • Imaging tests such as x-rays, ultrasound, CT (computed tomography) or MRI (magnetic resonance imaging) scans